Akwatia

-Akwatia is a town in Denkyembour, a district in the Eastern region of south Ghana and west of the Atewa Range in the Birim River basin.
+Akwatia is the capital of Denkyembour, a district in the Eastern region of south Ghana and west of the Atewa Range in the Birim River basin.
+Akwatia or Akortia also means "He returned here or there" In the indigenous language formerly known as Oji-Ounji now called Anii.
 Akwatia has a 2013 settlement population of 23,766 people.
 Akwatia is the main center of diamond extraction in Ghana.
 The town is the center of the Denkyembour parliamentary constituency.